miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed fight after zombie quest failing to prevent getting stuck.
 Fixed cemetery quest scripts breaking if you flee into the warrens.
 Corrected lip-sync of prostitutes in cemetery and a dialogue issue.
+Prevented Romero cemetery cutscene freezing if Presence is active.

 Abrams Jewelry:
 +Added XP and a Masquerade redemption for dealing with the Gargoyle.